-Purchasing is thus one aspect to procurement, which refers to the whole buying process for a company.
-While it includes the purchasing of goods, services, and property, as described above, it also involves strategic planning.
-Here are some of the benefits of procurement.
+Purchasing is one aspect to procurement, which refers to the whole buying process for a company.
+While it includes the purchasing of goods, services, or materials, it also involves strategic planning.
+Here are some of the benefits of procurement:

 Profitability and procurement go hand in hand.
-A high percentage of a company’s expenses go towards supply chain management.
+A high percentage of a company’s expenses go toward supply chain management.

 In year one, retail businesses spend 31% of their budgets on raw materials, inventory, and suppliers alone.

 By negotiating deals and creating supplier relationships, procurement managers can help lower costs.
 They can also alleviate tail spend problems, which arise when you have too many suppliers and miss out on volume discounts.